 But for Mark, it seemed as though the pieces were starting to click.
 He suddenly understood why he had felt an unusual restlessness even while faithfully serving the church.
-He also understood why he had felt the desire to buy and study the world map, or even the desire to ride on a roller coaster.
+He also understood why he had felt the desire to study the world map, or even the desire to ride on a roller coaster.
 The Gold Coast roller coaster was but a picture of the adventure that the Lord had set him up for.

 But, looking at his journey, it was not always about the big, dramatic steps of faith that he took.
 Instead, it played out as a series of invitations from the Lord, both big and seemingly small steps.
 Mark puts it succinctly, “Underneath every risk was a deeper desire to know God more.”

-One of his favourite stories of a risk he had to take was related to how he met and married his wife.
+One of his favorite stories of a risk he had to take is related to how he met and married his wife.
 Jemima Aiton had first visited Mark’s church in Malaysia in December 2006, but he hardly paid any attention to her or the team of missionaries from Brisbane she had come with, except for a quick introduction.
 Four months later, they were reintroduced, and as a single, eligible bachelor often being set up with ladies, he thought he might as well invite her to coffee “and get this out of the way.”

 Not knowing how to lead casually up to what he wanted to communicate, Mark found himself saying, “I feel like… I’m having coffee with my wife.”